-Asia is the incoming Co-Editor of Social Issues and Policy Review, and is on the editorial boards of Personality and Social Psychology Review, Journal of Business and Psychology.
-She has also served in editorial roles for American Psychologist, Psychology of Women Quarterly, Journal of Social Issues, and Sex Roles.
-She served on SPSSI council for 2018-2021, and has received a number of national awards, including SPW’s Strickland-Daniel Mentoring Award (2022), the Emerging Leadership Award from the Committee for Women in Psychology (2019), SPSSI’s Outstanding Teaching and Mentoring Award (2019), and SPSSI’s Michele Alexander Early Career Award (2016).
+Asia is the incoming Co-Editor of Social Issues and Policy Review, and is on the editorial boards of Personality and Social Psychology Review, Journal of Business and Psychology, and Social and Personality Psychology Compass.
+She has received a number of national awards, including SPW’s Strickland-Daniel Mentoring Award (2022), the Emerging Leadership Award from the Committee for Women in Psychology (2019), SPSSI’s Outstanding Teaching and Mentoring Award (2019), and SPSSI’s Michele Alexander Early Career Award (2016).
 At FIU, she has won faculty awards for advising and mentorship, engagement, research, and teaching.
 She is also an APA Fellow in Divisions 9 (SPSSI) and 35 (SPW).

 Since 2016 Asia has served as Head of Research for Cyber Civil Rights Initiative (CCRI), which is working to understand and end the emerging epidemic of nonconsensual porn in the U.S. She is also working with leadership at Lotus House to better understand and meet the needs of women experiencing homelessness.

 Asia received a Ph.D. and M.A. in Psychology (Social), with a minor in Statistics, from the University of Chicago.
 She completed her undergraduate work at Carnegie Mellon University, receiving a B.S. in Psychology and a B.A. in Philosophy.
 She also earned a M.S. in Clinical Mental Health Counseling from FIU.

 See her CV HERE